debdutgoswami/price-monitoring/README.md

 # Price Monitoring (Web Scraping)

 This project is currently under developement.
 The main idea is to create a scraper which will scrape various e-commerce site to check the current pricing of the desired product.

+The scrapper for *flipkart* is ready and I am currently working on *amazon* scrapper.